Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Experiments

 \subsection{Ablation Studies}

-To optimize the proposed framework and evaluate its performance, a series of ablation experiments were carried out on the NYU-Depth V2 datasets.
-At first, we constructed a baseline model (scheme A) similar to our proposed model, which retained the fundamental architecture of the encoder-decoder network but utilized vanilla convolution instead of MagaConv operation and employed direct concatenation of depth and color features at the bottom neck instead of the BP-Fusion module.
-Based on this baseline, we formed three categories with eight different protocols (schemes B to I) by combining various solutions for each module.
-Schemes B-D were designed to evaluate the effectiveness of MagaConv, schemes E-G aimed to validate the influence of the BP-Fusion module, and schemes H and I were used to assess different loss functions.
-The details of different protocols are shown in Tab. \ref{tab:ablation}.
+To optimize the proposed framework and evaluate its performance, ablation experiments were conducted on the NYU-Depth V2 datasets.
+At first, a baseline model (Scheme A) was constructed to resemble the proposed framework, retaining the encoder-decoder architecture but using vanilla convolution in place of the MagaConv operation, and employing direct concatenation of depth and color features at the bottleneck instead of the Bid-AP module.
+Based on this baseline, three categories with nine protocols (Schemes B to K) were designed by combining different configurations for each module.
+Schemes B–E evaluated the effectiveness of MagaConv, Schemes F–I examined the impact of the Bid-AP module, and Schemes J and K explored the influence of different loss functions.
+The details of these protocols are summarized in Tab. \ref{tab:ablation}.

-\textbf{(i) On MagaConv.} In the first group of experiments, we investigated the impact of different convolution operations on the depth encoder while maintaining the remaining settings identical to the baseline.
-Scheme B incorporated the complete settings of our proposed MagaConv module, which demonstrated improved performance compared to the baseline (0.109 vs. 0.188 in RMSE).
-This suggests that the MagaConv module effectively filters out invalid features, resulting in a more reliable feature representation.
-In scheme C, we made a modification by removing the multiple parallel heads from each MagaConv Layer and instead used a single head with a $5 \times 5$ kernel.This led to a slight decline in performance across all metrics (0.114 RMSE vs. 0.109 in RMSE).
-This indicates that the parallel-head structure plays a crucial role in capturing multi-scale features, which are important for effectively completing depth images.
-In scheme D, we replaced the MagaConv with the Partial-Conv \cite{partial}, and observed a deterioration in performance across all metrics (0.134 vs. 0.109 in RMSE).
-This suggests that the gated signal generated by adaptive masks indeed enhances the reliability of the depth features.
+\textbf{(i) On MagaConv.} In the first group, we investigated the impact of different depth encoding methods while maintaining the remaining settings identical to the baseline.
+Scheme B incorporated the complete MagaConv module, which demonstrated improved performance compared to the baseline (0.109 v.s.
+0.188 RMSE).
+Scheme C involved a modification where the three parallel MagaConv in each M-layer were replaced with a single MagaConv with a $5 \times 5$ kernel.
+This results in a minor performance decrease across all metrics (0.114 v.s.
+0.109 RMSE), and indicates that the M-Layer is essential in capturing multi-scale features.
+In Scheme D and E, substituting the MagaConv with Partial convolution and Gated convolution led to a performance decline across all metrics (0.134 and 0.127 v.s.
+0.109 RMSE), indicating that MagaConv indeed enhances the depth features' reliability.
+Furthermore, the parameters' ablation experiments are depicted in Fig. \ref{fig:ks}, and the visualization before and after MagaConv is provided in Fig. \ref{fig:visual} (b) and (c).
+This also suggests that the MagaConv module effectively filters out invalid features, resulting in a more reliable feature representation.